Birds

 Onychognathus morio

 Red-winged Starlings are to be found everywhere on the Peninsula.
 They are noisy, cheeky birds.
-They are almost entirely glossy black, with the exception of the chestnut flight feathers.
+They are almost entirely glossy black, except for the chestnut flight feathers.

 Southern Boubou Shrike (Laniarius ferrugineus) in the Bontebok National Park